AlbertL7/Brutium/README.md

 ```
 ## Usage
 `python login_script.py --url <login_url> --username_file <path_to_username_file> --password_file <path_to_password_file> --login_button <button_locator> --presence_of_element <success_element_locator> --error_message_locator <error_element_locator> --error_message_string <error_message> [--headless]`

+### Threading

+The script uses threading to perform multiple login attempts concurrently, which speeds up the process.
+The number of concurrent threads is limited to 10 to prevent overwhelming the server but you can set it to anything that suits your need.

 ## Arguments
 - --url: The login URL.